 It’s not true.
 Economic science says the other.
 It’s not a physical space, it’s something else.
-To associate the market with a spatial and even temporary reference is to trivialize something that operates in order that tens of millions of selections by economic agents, expressed when it comes to supply and demand for all services and products, reach a simultaneous balance that leaves everyone in a greater position.
-And it’s not needed for it to have any “physical space.”
+To associate the market with a spatial and even temporary reference is to trivialize something that operates in order that hundreds of thousands of choices by economic agents, expressed when it comes to supply and demand for all services and products, reach a simultaneous balance that leaves everyone in a greater position.
+And it’s not mandatory for it to have any “physical space.”

 Then the equilibrium price of this market, somewhat different from the value of malanga or yam, which establishes the exchange rate between the various currencies and the national currency, depends, as in any market, on the position of supply and demand for foreign currency.
 Because the ministry’s note points out, on this market, “the providers of currency are export corporations, foreign visitors, recipients of remittances and other agents who receive foreign currency, while the demand comes from agents of the economy who have to import, travel abroad or who require foreign currency for other purposes.”

-I actually don’t get their accounting.
+I definitely don’t get their accounting.
 Does the ministry really imagine that these are the one providers and demanders of foreign currency?
-They fall short and pass over greater than 80% of operators.
+They fall short and miss greater than 80% of operators.
 On this market, if demand exceeds supply, the exchange rate of the national currency will fall, and vice versa.

 They talk in regards to the connection of the productive agents with the skin world, each for his or her needs for input through imports and for the sale of their production through exports.
-But there’s far more to that relationship between internal and external supply than these business issues, and never taking them into consideration is one other big mistake.
+But there may be rather more to that relationship between internal and external supply than these industrial issues, and never taking them into consideration is one other big mistake.
 For instance, access to financial and capital markets is a matter of primary relevance and doesn’t appear anywhere within the note.

-And to do that, an exchange rate policy have to be designed that is said to and, at the identical time, serve the achievement of the remaining of the objectives of the national economic policy.
-The query is, does anyone know what those objectives are and what’s imagined to be achieved?
+And to do that, an exchange rate policy have to be designed that is expounded to and, at the identical time, serve the achievement of the remainder of the objectives of the national economic policy.
+The query is, does anyone know what those objectives are and what’s speculated to be achieved?
 We’re in bad shape.

-There are few things which can be true within the ministry’s note, but one in every of them, perhaps probably the most obvious, is to acknowledge that the market and its exchange rate have an influence on all the costs of the economy.
-However the influence is far more than that, and as is being seen in Cuba, its best effect on prices is inflation, which is pushed upwards, unfairly, depending on the access to foreign exchange by different sectors of the population.
+There are few things which might be true within the ministry’s note, but one in all them, perhaps probably the most obvious, is to acknowledge that the market and its exchange rate have an influence on all the costs of the economy.
+However the influence is rather more than that, and as is being seen in Cuba, its biggest effect on prices is inflation, which is pushed upwards, unfairly, depending on the access to foreign exchange by different sectors of the population.

 But, in turn, rising inflation deteriorates the exchange rate; subsequently, the interdependence between the 2 poses a danger to achieving exchange-rate stability and controlling inflationary pressures.
 What got here first, the chicken or the egg?

-As for the legal or illegal access referred to within the informative note, of economic agents to foreign exchange, offering security, confidence and transparency, there’s a transparent commitment to putting an end to the one market that has worked for the reason that entry into force of the Ordering Task* (and subsequently, the foreign exchange market), which is the informal one, which began exchange services as soon because the Central Bank, bank branches, official exchange offices and airport offices stopped doing so.
-Aggression towards the informal market is an actual threat that may pose an eventual repression of individuals engaged in these activities, which might not only be unfair, but additionally inefficient.
+As for the legal or illegal access referred to within the informative note, of economic agents to foreign exchange, offering security, confidence and transparency, there may be a transparent commitment to putting an end to the one market that has worked because the entry into force of the Ordering Task* (and subsequently, the foreign exchange market), which is the informal one, which began exchange services as soon because the Central Bank, bank branches, official exchange offices and airport offices stopped doing so.
+Aggression towards the informal market is an actual threat that may pose an eventual repression of individuals engaged in these activities, which might not only be unfair, but in addition inefficient.
 Who’s going to sell dollars in Cuba?

-The note insists on the necessity to create and develop an official exchange marketplace for the Cuban economy, but that is counterproductive, because it doesn’t seem needed to remind government leaders that this market already exists.
-It was defined with a hard and fast official exchange rate of 1X24 and entered into force on January 1, 2021, with the start of the ordering task (it was one in every of the measures included).
+The note insists on the necessity to create and develop an official exchange marketplace for the Cuban economy, but that is counterproductive, because it doesn’t seem mandatory to remind government leaders that this market already exists.
+It was defined with a hard and fast official exchange rate of 1X24 and entered into force on January 1, 2021, with the start of the ordering task (it was one in all the measures included).

-The note attributes to the foreign exchange market two functions that, at this point, appear like a chimera.
-The primary is to make sure that the national currency allows access to all the products and services of the economy, and to this end, dollarization is eliminated.
+The note attributes to the foreign exchange market two functions that, at this point, seem like a chimera.
+The primary is to be certain that the national currency allows access to all the products and services of the economy, and to this end, dollarization is eliminated.
 This can be a difficult issue so long as the regime itself continues to support and encourage the stores that sell in MLC [freely convertible currency].

 The minister declared within the national assembly that 70% of the country’s monetary circulation moves in Cuban pesos, while the remaining 30% accomplish that in MLC.
-Returning to stability positions from these levels might be far more complicated than it seems.
-Dollarization and stores in MLC are a business for the regime that may hardly change.
+Returning to stability positions from these levels might be rather more complicated than it seems.
+Dollarization and stores in MLC are a business for the regime that can hardly change.